 A licensing candidate may take the course final examination only upon satisfactory completion of the attendance requirements: students must be in attendance for 90% of the course.
 Any student absent for more than 7.5 hours will not be eligible to sit for the final exam.
 An exam score of 70% must be achieved in order to successfully complete the course.
 A make up exam is available in the event the course exam is not passed.
-Successful completion of both attendance and exam requirements entitles the licensing candidate to sit for the New York State licensing examination.
+Successful completion of both attendance and exam requirements entitles the licensing candidate to sit for the NY State licensing exam.

 Registration Information:Once the summer course dates are confirmed, you will be able to download a two-page brochure with schedule and registration form at the bottom of this page.
 Mail or fax the registration form and payment to GSAR.
-If you are unable to download the brochure and registration form, please contact Susan in the education department at (315) 457-5979 x 24 or firstname.lastname@example.org to have a brochure mailed to you.
+If you are unable to download the registration form, please contact the education department at (315) 457-5979 x 224 or firstname.lastname@example.org to have a brochure mailed to you.

 You can also register in person at the GSAR office at 5958 E. Taft Rd., N. Syracuse, Monday thru Friday between 9:00am and 4:00pm.